As we prepare for our first in-person Portugal event in two years, I am reminded why we love Portugal so dearly…

-I’ve spent the last few days reviewing the Portugal lessons for the course (it’s one of several countries we cover in detail), and it’s remarkable just how perfect Portugal is on paper when it comes to considering and planning a move overseas…
+I’ve spent the last few days reviewing and regrouping with our contacts on the ground who’ll be participating as speakers at the event in April, and it’s remarkable just how perfect Portugal is on paper when it comes to considering and planning a move overseas…

 Portugal Is Much More Than Beautiful Beaches

 Portugal boasts Europe’s best beaches, 1,115 miles of coastline, and 300 days a year (3,300 hours) of sunny skies… but to think of this special place as merely a beach getaway is a mistake…

 Portugal’s borders date back to 1139 B.C., making it the oldest country in the Old World.

 To state the obvious, that’s thousands of years—more history has happened here than most places on Earth.

 The upside of all of this history is that you’ll never run out of ancient places to discover.

 The entire country is a cross between a national park, a museum, and a coastal resort—all with the constant, ever-present charms of the Old World.